Explore Georgia Tours

 Rioni River Rafting:

 Near Kutaisi, the Rioni River offers more challenging rapids (Class III-IV) through spectacular gorges.
-Full-day expeditions suit experienced rafters seeking adrenaline.
+Full-day expeditions suit experienced rafters chasing adrenaline.

 Martvili Canyon Boat Tours:

-For a gentler water experience, Martvili Canyon's emerald-green waters offer peaceful boat journeys through ancient limestone formations.
-While not white-water rafting, the canyon's otherworldly beauty makes it a must-visit for nature lovers.
+For a gentler water experience, Martvili Canyon's emerald-green waters offer peaceful boat rides through ancient limestone formations.
+It's not white water, but the green water and pale stone walls make it an easy sell for anyone routing through western Georgia.

 • Difficulty: Easy (calm water)